onedata/onedata-documentation/docs/user-guide/shares.md

 to improve their comprehension and usability for the target audience.

 Both directories and files can be shared, and multiple shares may be created for the same file/directory.
-It is possible to share a whole [Space][].
+It is possible to share a whole [space][].

 ## Sharing a file or directory